The Green Papers: 2026 General Election

 Candidate Republican John Deaton

-Candidate Republican Westport School Board Member Christopher Thrasher
+Republican Westport School Board Member Christopher Thrasher - apparently not a candidate

 Candidate American Independent Philip Peter Devincentis, Jr.